 Planning your marketing website

 Before developing your website, you'll need a clear idea of who you are trying to reach and what you want to achieve.
 Many businesses see their website largely as a way to attract new customers.

 To get maximum exposure, you'll need to promote your company website on search engines such as Google.
-Search engine optimisation (SEO) can help to get your website to the top of natural searches.
+Search engine optimisation (SEO) will help your website achieve good rankings for natural searches.
 You can also use online advertising to drive traffic to your site.
 An appropriate and memorable domain name is an essential starting point to help customers find you.

 Website design and content

 The design of your website should reflect your business image and brand identity.
 A cheap, do-it-yourself approach is unlikely to give a good impression.
-But complex design and technologies are only worthwhile if these suit your image and help your website fulfil your goals.
+But complex design and technologies are only worthwhile if they suit your image and help your website fulfil its goals.
 Above all, your customers must be able to find what they need quickly - via clearly laid-out information and straightforward navigation.

 Your content should be led by your marketing objectives.
 For example, if you want users to visit repeatedly, provide regular updates.
 To encourage visitors, you can send email alerts when the site is updated or circulate a regular newsletter.

 Building and launching your website is just the start.
 You then need to make sure that it works properly and is regularly updated.
 Out-of-date content, slow page loading and technical hitches are deeply frustrating for visitors and they will simply click away.